 2. Airless Sprayers

-Airless sprayers, like Titan’s Impact 440, are proven to spray select solutions from the EPA’s “List N” to apply disinfectant to surfaces contaminated by the novel coronavirus which causes COVID-19.
+Airless sprayers, like Titan’s Impact 440 (see video), are proven to spray select solutions from the EPA’s “List N” to apply disinfectant to surfaces contaminated by the novel coronavirus which causes COVID-19.
 Airless sprayers provide high production rates allowing Remediation/Disinfectant contractors to get jobs done faster with better coverage.